How to Create a Marketing Plan for Your First Book

 Schedule for book promotions

-We saw how much important is to have marketing plan for first book.
-Now that you’re familiar with the various of parts, it’s time to select the ones you’d like to use and arrange them in a schedule.
+We saw how important is to have a marketing plan for the first book.
+Now that you’re familiar with the various parts, it’s time to select the ones you’d like to use and arrange them in a schedule.
 Keep in mind, that your book promotion plan should aim for a steady, gradual approach to marketing.
 You’re not aiming for a big push here, but rather spreading out your marketing efforts over time to ensure regular sales.

 1. Choose Your Schedule Tool